 I spent a long weekend in the Lake District with two friends.
 We stayed in a hostel and did two lengthy day hikes including a summit of the highest peak in England (Scarfell Pike).
 This was of course laughably small compared to what I would encounter in California.
-But we had a great time and I was pretty chuffed to have done it.
+But we had a great time.

 Snowdonia National Park

-I stayed at a campsite in the park over Easter weekend and did some pretty serious hikes.
-This included a summit of the highest peak in Wales (Snowdon) with a descent via Crib Goch – genuinely nerve wracking.
+I stayed at a campsite over Easter weekend and did some pretty serious hikes.
+This included a summit of the highest peak in Wales (Snowdon) with a descent via Crib Goch.

 It was really cold and wet for most of the weekend and I’m not entirely sure that I enjoyed it.
 However, from my litany of failures I learnt a lot.

 - how to put up my new tent.